Zhihong9863/Simple-ToDo-Application/README.md

 ## Summary

-Use usecontext to control global attributes, along with the hook function userreducer function.
+Use useContext to control global attributes, along with the hook function useRreducer function.

 Restructured the project, the directory structure should now be very clear and readable.